 It all started over sheet masks and wine for Glow Recipe co-founders Sarah Lee and Christine Chang.
 When they launched the brand's signature Pink Juice moisturizer in 2018, it sold out within two hours of presale.
 What followed was even more cult-favorite products and a sister skincare brand, Sweet Chef.

 Listen to Lee's Second Life episode here.

 9. Good Light

-David Yi has been running his popular beauty blog, Very Good Light since 2016, and he's recently branched out and launched the skincare brand, Good Light.
+David Yi has been running his popular beauty blog, Very Good Light since 2016, and he then branched out and launched the skincare brand, Good Light.
 The personal care products are clean, vegan, cruelty-free, and sustainably produced.
 And they're made for everyone, regardless of gender identity or sexuality.

 10. Hero Cosmetics